DataScienceSpecialization/courses/02_RProgramming/syllabus.md

 convenience.
 Accompanying each video lecture will be a PDF copy of the slides and a link to an HTML5 version of the slides.

+### Background lectures

+Background lectures about the content of the course with respect to other quantitative courses, course logistics, and the R programming language are provided as reference material.
+It is not necessary to watch the videos to complete the course, however you may find them useful.

 ---

 ## Assessments